raymon-roos/mblocks/README.md

 ## Configuration

 The status monitor can be configured directly in the source `src/config.rs`.
+Examples of `src/config.rs` can be found [here](https://gitlab.com/mhdy/mblocks/-/blob/master/src/config.rs) and [here](https://gitlab.com/mhdy/mde/-/blob/master/mblocks/src/config.rs).

 Status blocks are defined in the `BLOCKS` vector.
 Each block has a kind, executes a command, and has a prefix and a suffix for formatting.

 There are 3 kinds of blocks:

-- Once: blocks with this kind are executed once in the start of the program.
+- Once: blocks labeled with this kind are executed once at the start of the program.
 - Interval(N): blocks of this type are executed every N seconds.
-- Signal(S): the blocks are executed when the signal S is sent to the mblocks process.
+- Signal(S): these blocks are executed when the signal S is sent to the mblocks process.
 To send a signal, you can use `kill -$((34 + S)) $(pidof mblocks)` where `S` is the argument given to Signal, and it should not exceed 15 (1 <= S <= 15).
 This means you can define at most 15 Signal blocks, which is large enough.

 The `command` attribute corresponds to the command to be executed and can be one of the following: